 That got me to the halfway point only though.
 Thought about letting air out of the rear tyres to get more clearance.
 But taking the jack out from under the A frame and lowering it to the ground the last little bit got it past the beam with only a few millimetres to spare.

 Got to enjoy the look of how the two sizes of gold pearl, silver metallic and the xirallic in the olive paint reacts in the setting sun while I wait for my wife Lisa to get home from work to help me unload.
-Before putting it back on the chassis, I can finally run the donor Grand Cherokee under floor heat and isolation moulded matt.
+Before putting it back on the chassis, I can finally run the donor Grand Cherokee under floor heat and isolation moulded mat.

 There is also a firewall section and can see that I have to cut off the top section that used to go under the area of the donor cowl where the wipers and HVAC sat.
 Only problem was that being right on the fold, it left an ugly edge along the top of the mat.